How To Wash Hair Extensions

 Step 4: Condition Each Weft

 After you’ve shampooed the wefts it’s time to condition them.
-This is a very important step not to be skipped as it helps ensure that your extensions remain moisturized and soft.
+This is a very important step not to be skipped as it helps ensure that your weave remain moisturized and soft.
 It’s a good idea to use a deep conditioner for this step to really help penetrate the hair shaft.
 Take a generous amount of conditioner and apply it to each weft from top to bottom, working the product in thoroughly into the hair.
 It’s best to leave the product in overnight to really allow it to soak in and be the most effective.
-To do this, simply bundle your extensions and carefully coil them and place them in a shower cap to leave overnight.
+To do this, simply bundle your wefts and carefully coil them and place them in a shower cap to leave overnight.

 Step 5: Rinse The Wefts